We apply our expertise and technologies to develop and implement comprehensive analysis and diagnosis of rare genetic diseases.

-We are actively involved in supporting the Welsh Implementation Plan for Rare Diseases through our research and education and engagement teams, working with people and teams in Wales who have expertise in specific rare disorders including inherited cancer syndromes and neurogenetic and neurodevelopmental disorders.
+We are actively involved in supporting the Welsh Implementation Plan for Rare Diseases through our research and education and engagement teams, working with people in Wales who have expertise in specific rare disorders including inherited cancer syndromes and neurogenetic and neurodevelopmental disorders.

-We will also work closely with the All Wales Medical Genetics Laboratory to develop and implement comprehensive, accurate and rapid diagnosis of rare genetic diseases by next generation sequencing.
+We also work closely with the All Wales Medical Genetics Laboratory to develop and implement comprehensive, accurate and rapid diagnosis of rare genetic diseases by next generation sequencing.

 - Diagnosis of Rare Genetic Diseases

 - State of the art Next Generation Sequencing technologies